 Fanconi anemia is a chromosomal/genetic disorder that is passed on from parents to their children.
 It affects all races however children in southern Africa and Ashkenazi Jews seem to be particularly affected.

 What are the signs and symptoms of Fanconi anemia?

+The signs and symptoms depend on the organ system involved.
 The majority of children have at least one physical abnormality like being short and/or arm or abnormalities of other bones and/or the head/face, kidney/bladder and/or one or more abnormalities of other system.
-Symptoms of Fanconi anemia can include frequent infections, problems with bleeding, fatigue, discolored skin and other serious complications, including deformed organs or the development of cancer
+Symptoms of Fanconi anemia can include palor, frequent infections, problems with bleeding, fatigue, discolored skin and other serious complications, including deformed organs or the development of cancer.